 Wire Act Still Looms In Background

 The Federal Wire Act is still technically active and would ban interstate betting through US-based platforms.
 Therefore, any state considering the launch of a mobile sportsbook must utilize geo-location technology to prevent out of state residents from gambling on a PA sports betting platform.
-If a player from outside of PA wagered on a PA sportsbook via online connection, the operator of the online sportsbook would be in violation of the Wire Act.
+If a player from outside of PA wagered on a PA sportsbook via an online connection, the operator of the online sportsbook would be in violation of the Wire Act.

-Land Based Gambling Options
+Land-Based Gambling Options

 Pennsylvania has had legal brick-and-mortar gambling since 2004 with the introduction of HB 2330 which allowed over 60,000 slot machines to be placed on PA racetracks and other facilities.